 Origin : Austria

-The name thuja (or thuya in French) is a Latinized form of a Greek word meaning to fumigate, or thuo to sacrifice.
-Theophrastus described how trees of the genus were grown in ancient times in Cyrene near the temple of jupiter-Ammon, and parts were burned in religious ceremonies to venerate the gods.
+The name thuja (or thuya in French) is a Latinized form of a Greek word meaning to fumigate or to sacrifice.
+Theophrastus described how trees of the genus were grown in ancient times in Cyrene near the temple of Jupiter-Ammon, and parts were burned in religious ceremonies to venerate the gods.
 The bark was often used to sculpt religious objects and statues.
-Another name for the tree is arbor-vitae, tree of life.
+Another name for the tree is arbor-vitae, the tree of life.

-Samuel Hahnemann (1755 -1843), the father of homoeopathy, introduced the plant’s medicinal properties to Europe, where it was used as a tincture.
-In Germany in 1875, doctors Mohnike and Brecher wrote a paper about the remarkable healing powers of thuja, particularly in cases of skin excrescences and tumours.
-They noted how quickly the skin repaired and healed itself after a twice-daily application of the tincture; the skin became pale and dry, inflammation reduced, and the tumours disappeared.
-Later, Dr Leclerc prescribed it for warts, skin abnormalities and as a stimulant of the urinary system because of the stimulant constituents (a-pinene, fenone and d-thujone).
+Samuel Hahnemann (1755 -1843), the father of homeopathy, introduced the plant’s medicinal properties to Europe, where it was used as a tincture.
+In Germany in 1875, doctors Mohnike and Brecher wrote a paper about the remarkable healing powers of thuja, particularly in cases of skin excrescences and tumors.
+They noted how quickly the skin repaired and healed itself after a twice-daily application of the tincture; the skin became pale and dry, inflammation reduced, and the tumors disappeared.
+Later, Dr. Leclerc prescribed it for warts, skin abnormalities and as a stimulant of the urinary system because of the stimulant constituents (a-pinene, fenone and d-thujone).

 Thuja essential oil is a rare and fresh addition to cosmetic applications, personal care formulations, soaps, perfumery, shampoos, incense, candles, and aromatherapy.

 The above statements have not been evaluated by the FDA

 This information is for educational purposes only, it is not intended to treat, cure, prevent or, diagnose any disease or condition.
 Nor is it intended to prescribe in any way.
 This information is for educational purposes only and may not be complete, nor may its data be accurate.